-- When a child begins biting behaviors, the caregiver will track behaviors immediately that lead to biting incidents and help the child avoid such situations. - The name of a child who bites will not be released to other parents, as it serves no useful purpose. - Parents of children who bite will receive an incident/accident report as well as the child who is injured.
+- When a child begins biting behaviors, the caregiver will track behaviors immediately that lead to biting incidents and help the child avoid such situations. - The name of a child who bites will not be released to other parents, as it serves no useful purpose. - Parents of a child who was bit will receive an incident/accident report and the parents of the child who did the biting will be notified and a BTT will be filled out as part of the Behavior Support Process.
 In most instances, the biting will continue for a period of time and gradually lessen.
-Every effort will be made to help the biting child achieve socially acceptable behavior. - If a child bites and breaks the skin they will be a mandatory pick up with a conference required to return to care. - If a pattern of biting persists (usually 3 bites within a week) even without breaking the skin a conference will be required to develop a strategic plan to redirect these behaviors. - In severe cases, it may be necessary to remove the biting child from the CDC for a period of time. - Every effort will be made to assist the parent in finding a satisfactory childcare setting while away from the group setting.

-• PUNISHMENT DOES NOT WORK TO CHANGE THE CHILD'S BEHAVIOR.
+Every effort will be made to help the biting child achieve socially acceptable behavior. - If a child bites and breaks the skin and immediate bruising or blood is visible, they will be a mandatory pick up with a conference required to return to care. - If a pattern of biting persists (usually 3 bites within a week) even without breaking the skin a conference will be required to develop a strategic plan to redirect these behaviors. - In severe cases, it may be necessary to remove the biting child from the CDC for a period of time. - Every effort will be made to assist the parent in finding a satisfactory childcare setting while away from the group setting. - PUNISHMENT DOES NOT WORK TO CHANGE THE CHILD'S BEHAVIOR.
 BITING BACK IS PROHIBITED AND MAY CONFUSE THE CHILD OF WHAT IS ACCEPTABLE SOCIAL BEHAVIOR.